schibsted/spid-tech-docs/resources/articles/migration-service.md

 ## Summary

-What you need to understand is that it is you who will implement the migration service.
+By using these guidelines, you will be able to implement a migration service and thereby start migrating users to SPiD.
 This migration service is then used by SPiD in order to import users to the SPiD platform.
 In other words, you build a service allowing SPiD access to all users in your system.

 Every time a new user logs in through SPiD via your client Id, SPiD will make a request to your migration service to import data you have for that user.